naturalis/nba-docs/content/advanced-queries/index.md

 ```

 Please note that if `“value” : null` is omitted in the above example, the result will be the same.
-However, we find it more intuitive to explicitly specify the ‘null’ value in such queries.
+However, it seems more intuitive to explicitly specify the ‘null’ value in such queries.

 ## Scoring and Boosting
-By default, documents from a query are sorted by relevance, so the documents that match the query conditions best will
+By default, query results are sorted by relevance, so hits that match the query conditions best will
-appear first in the results.
+appear first.
 The relevance is reflected in the score which is returned in any NBA search result.
 The higher the score, the more relevant
 the search result.
 Please refer to the [ElasticSearch documentation] ( https://www.elastic.co/guide/en/elasticsearch/guide/current/practical-scoring-function.html)
 on how the score is calculated.
 Suppose we look for taxa with genus name